wmarshall484/DSI_LECTURES_2/data-products/matt_drury/apps/1_html_only/README.md

 Step 1: HTML Document Only
 ==========================

-Launch a simple HTTP server with (python2.7):
+Launch a simple HTTP server with (python 3):

 ```
 python -m http.server